- I.T. Catalog

-Suppliers must be registered with the state prior to completion of award.
-Register with the State of Oklahoma.
-Suppliers also must be verified by the state agency prior to the award of a contract.
-More information on supplier verification
+Suppliers must be registered and verified with the state prior to completion of award.
+More information on supplier registration and verification.

 Suppliers must register and gain access to the IT procurement wiki in order to ask questions and receive answers pertaining to open solicitations before the question and answer period has expired.
 Allow at least 5 days to obtain access to the wiki.
-View the IT procurement wiki.
 Not Registered yet?
 Fill out the online access request form for the IT procurement wiki.

 Contact SAM by phone at (405) 522-3469 or by email at email@example.com.

 Email us at firstname.lastname@example.org to give us your feedback and improve OpenRange.